TomAve/DeepLearningModels/README.md

 This repository includes the following:

 - **Playground**: This directory contains Jupyter Notebook files for different models based on Andrej Karpathy's "Zero to Hero" tutorial.
-You can use these notebooks to follow the examples, understand the concepts, and experiment with Deep Learning models.

 ## Disclaimer

 This repository is provided for educational and experimental purposes.
-Make sure to respect the licenses and restrictions applicable to the models and resources used in this repository.
-Refer to the references and links provided in the "Zero to Hero" tutorial and the associated GitHub repository for more information on the licenses and rights to use the models.
+It has not been designed to be perfectly clean or adhere to all best software development practices.
+Consequently, it may contain errors, omissions, or design choices that would not be appropriate in a professional context.